Avoid Costly Furnance Repairs with Simple Furnace Maintenance to Ensure Efficient Heating

 Which is why a yearly inspection of your ductwork is recommended to look for any new tears or breaches, deterioration, insulation falling off or ductwork falling down.
 But if, and only if, your ductwork is easily accessible.
 Even so, it is best to use your HVAC specialist to inspect and, if needed, clean your ducts, especially If you are unsure of the duct system location.

 Call Ongaro and Sons for Furnace Maintenance

-Ongaro and Sons have been performing furnace maintenance checks for customers since 1932.
-Our NATE (North American Technicians Excellence) certified technicians are trained for all makes and models of forced air and air conditioning repair.
+Ongaro and Sons have been performing furnace maintenance checks and furnace replacement around the San Francisco area for customers since 1932.
+Our NATE (North American Technicians Excellence) certified technicians are trained for all makes and models of forced air and air conditioning repair (including two stage furnaces).
 Our fully stocked trucks have replacement parts on hand for most required repairs, and if we don’t have the part immediately on hand, we get you the part quickly so that you’ll be up and running in a very short time.

-Call your Ongaro and Sons for a free duct inspection or schedule your yearly tune up which comes with a free duct inspection and insulation inspection.
+Call your Ongaro and Sons for a free duct inspection, furnace repair services, or to schedule your yearly tune up which comes with a free duct inspection and insulation inspection.
 Or use our handy online contact form to schedule an appointment or ask a question about furnace maintenance.